designstem/projects/tattoo/index.md

   <br>

-  We need symbols to visualise what we cannot paint easily, with few brushstrokes.
-Some concepts are too complex to be quickly visualiszed.
+  We need symbols to visualize what we cannot paint easily, with few brushstrokes.
+Some concepts are too complex to be quickly visualized.
 So small groups start with symbols that eventually become accepted throughout all of society.
   **But careful:** The meaning of symbols has to be learned.
 You cannot automatically know what it's about.
-If you grow up in a certain society, as a child, you automatically learn its symbolism.
+If you grow up in a particular society, as a child, you automatically learn its symbolism.
 But if you are new to a group or a culture, you might find new symbols whose meaning you don't understand.
-  Symbols are **conventional**, which means that they are agreed upon to mean something, and not everyone may know all of these agreements.
+  Symbols are **conventional**, which means that they are agreed upon to say something, and not everyone may know all of these agreements.
 A kid may link the ☠️ symbol to pirates of the Carribean, a doctor in a hospital to something else entirely.
-Context is often key - also for pictograms.
+Context is often crucial - also for pictograms.

 </details>